-Airborne particle counters are widely used in semiconductor manufacturing processes to monitor the level of contamination in cleanroom environments.
-In semiconductor manufacturing, the presence of even a small number of airborne particles can have a significant impact on the yield and quality of the final product.
+Semiconductor manufacturers widely employ airborne particle counters to monitor contamination levels in cleanroom environments.
+Even a small number of airborne particles can significantly impact the yield and quality of the final product in semiconductor manufacturing.

-Airborne particle counters work by drawing in air from the cleanroom environment and passing it through a detector that measures the number and size of particles in the air.
-The data collected by the particle counter is used to monitor the level of contamination in the cleanroom and to ensure that it is within acceptable limits.
+These counters actively draw in air from the cleanroom and pass it through a detector, which measures the number and size of particles present.
+Engineers use the collected data to monitor contamination levels and ensure they remain within acceptable limits.

-Semiconductor manufacturing facilities typically use high-efficiency particulate air (HEPA) filters to remove particles from the air in the cleanroom.
-Airborne particle counters are used to verify the effectiveness of these filters and to ensure that the level of contamination in the cleanroom is within the specified limits.
+Semiconductor facilities typically deploy high-efficiency particulate air (HEPA) filters to remove particles from cleanroom air.
+Technicians use airborne particle counters to verify these filters’ effectiveness and confirm that contamination levels stay within specified limits.

 Liquid particle counters are commonly used in semiconductor manufacturing to measure the purity and cleanliness of liquids used in various processes.
 Semiconductor manufacturing involves a range of liquid-based processes, such as wafer cleaning, etching, and chemical mechanical planarization (CMP).
 The presence of even small particles in these liquids can lead to defects in the final semiconductor product, impacting its performance and yield.